2004–05 Manchester United F.C. season: FA Premier League

 Eleven days after the match with Spurs, Manchester United travelled to Anfield to face their rivals Liverpool.
 United won 1–0, thanks to Wayne Rooney's 21st-minute goal.
 Jerzy Dudek allowed Rooney's tame 25-yard shot to slide in to gift the former Everton striker a goal in front of The Kop.
 United deserved their victory, despite having Wes Brown sent off for two bookable offences after 64 minutes.
 Roy Keane hit the bar, while Fernando Morientes had a quiet debut.

 After a 3–1 win over Aston Villa at Old Trafford, United travelled to Highbury to face Arsenal on 1 February.
 United won 4–2.
 Patrick Vieira headed Arsenal ahead from a corner before Ryan Giggs levelled with a deflected shot.
 Dennis Bergkamp restored Arsenal's lead before two goals from Cristiano Ronaldo and a John O'Shea chip ended the Gunners' long unbeaten home record.
 Mikaël Silvestre was sent off in a fiery game - with Vieira and Roy Keane pulled apart beforehand in the tunnel.
 The win pushed United up to 2nd in the FA Premier League table, their highest position in the 2004–05 season so far.

 Manchester United stayed second in the Premier League table with a 2–0 home win over Birmingham City.
 United began promisingly, with Cristiano Ronaldo's free-kick saved by Maik Taylor and Ryan Giggs firing wide.
 Walter Pandiani struck the bar with a ferocious volley as the visitors threatened, while Ronaldo's mis-hit cross also came back off the upright.
 United captain Roy Keane took advantage of poor defending to put United ahead (his 50th goal for the Red Devils), before Wayne Rooney coolly chipped in to seal the victory.

 For their next game, United travelled crosstown to face rivals Manchester City on 13 February.
 Wayne Rooney met Gary Neville's cross to the near post with a low shot, which went in via a deflection off Richard Dunne, to put United ahead.
 Seven minutes later, the unfortunate Dunne hooked a volley over David James' head and into his own net.
 Steve McManaman wasted City's best chance when he shot wide from three yards in the first half.

 Following a 2–1 home win over Portsmouth, with Wayne Rooney scoring a brace, United travelled to Selhurst Park to face Crystal Palace in the next game, played on 5 March.
 The 10-man Eagles held the Red Devils to a goalless draw.
-Vassilis Lakis was sent off for two bookable offences after 63 minutes, but a lacklustre United failed to carve out a winner at Selhurst Park.
+Vasilios Lakis was sent off for two bookable offences after 63 minutes, but a lacklustre United failed to carve out a winner at Selhurst Park.
 Palace keeper Gábor Király saved well from Van Nistelrooy either side of the interval, and the Dutchman also wasted two great chances late on.
 Substitute Rooney was also denied by Király as Palace somehow held on.